 June 30, 2010

-6/30: 57% Say Obama’s Handling of Gulf Spill No Better Than Bush’s Katrina
+6/30: 57% Say Obama’s Handling of Gulf Spill Same As Bush’s Katrina

 President George Bush’s handling of Hurricane Katrina was a black mark on his administration, and now, there’s bad news for his successor.
 Nearly six in ten voters nationwide — 57% — say President Barack Obama’s handling of the oil spill in the Gulf of Mexico is either the same or worse than Bush’s handling of Katrina.
 This includes 34% who report Obama’s management of the disaster is comparable and 23% who view it as worse.
 37%, however, say he is handling the crisis better than Bush managed Katrina.
 6% are unsure.